 For example, VW requires some of its engines to use a 0W-20 oil that meets its 508.00/509.00 spec, but other manufacturers require a 0W-20 oil that meets different specs.
 The specificity can easily confuse motorists.

-Check out this Volkswagen R32 that clocked 300,000 miles using AMSOIL products.
+Be sure to read about this Volkswagen R32 that clocked 300,000 miles using AMSOIL products.